pwikapanel/site-admin/README.md

 * * *
 #### Preparing the source site `SYNC` folder

-- log in to server of an existing Svija site
+- log in to server of an existing Pwika site
 - navigate to `/home/example`
 - `workon djangoEnv`
 - `rm SYNC/*.json`